 Several months later I ordered another Duke fountain pen.
 This was the Duke Uranus 962 with bent nib.
 What attracted me to this model is its size; it is very slim and light-weight.

-This pen has a nib cover like the Duke 551 which probably lets more ink get to the nib quicker, or possbly it keeps the ink wet longer.
+This pen has a nib cover like the Duke 551 which possibly lets more ink get to the nib quicker, or maybe it keeps the ink wet longer.
+Or it could just be for decoration since a nib cover makes more sense on a dip pen.
 The line it makes is identical to the Duke 209 -- it is probably the same nib -- but the slim barrel feels so much better in my hand.

 On the end of the cap there is a pearl-like jewel which might possibly represent the planet Uranus.

-But if you are not alone, you may want to refrain from blurting out, "I can see Uranus."
+But you may want to refrain from blurting out, "I can see Uranus."

 I loved this slim pen so much that I turned around and ordered another.